HTTPArchive/har.fyi/src/content/docs/guides/getting-started.md

   * Table contains the num_urls, the pct_urls and sample urls for each feature.
   * This data is also available in the HAR of the `pages` table but is extracted into the `blink_features` tables for easy lookup.
   * This table is 944 MB as of May 2024.

-* `httparchive.technologies.YYYY_MM_DD_CLIENT`:

-  * Tables are **OUTDATED**, please use the [`technologies` column](/reference/tables/pages/#technologies) instead.
-  * Information about the technologies detected on each page (using [Wappalyser rules](https://github.com/HTTPArchive/wappalyzer)).
-  * Table contains a url and a list of names and categories for technologies detected on the page.
-  * This data is also available in the HAR of the `pages` table but is extracted into the `technologies` table for easy lookup.
-  * These tables are small (15 GB as of May 2024).

-* `httparchive.blink_features.features`:

-  * Tables are **OUTDATED**, please use the [`features` column](/reference/tables/pages/#features) instead.
-  * Information about the [Blink features](https://chromestatus.com/roadmap) detected on each page.
-See also the summary `blink_features.usage` table below.
-  * Table contains a url and Blink feature names detected on the page.
-  * This data is also available in the HAR of the `pages` table but is extracted into the `blink_features` tables for easy lookup.
-  * This table is ~300GB per single platform as of May 2024.

 ## Some Example Queries to Get Started Exploring the Data